UoB-COMSM0110/2024-group-5/README.md

 >669 words

 *This section explores the design aspects of our game.
-Thinking about system architecture, creating class and behaviour diagrams, and drawing on the previous information we learned from thinking about requirements, provided a roadmap for development.
+Thinking about system architecture; creating class and behaviour diagrams; and drawing on requirements information; provided a roadmap for development.
 This ensured we could stay on track with our goals and ensure the final product could meet the intended requirements.*

 <h3 id="system-architecture">System Architecture</h3>